 The Programme has a strong international business component.
-It is designed to teach you to understand the complex interactions and the big picture of an ever more globally interdependent world.
-This capability enables graduates to become valuable actors in areas like general management, the management of small and medium-sized enterprises and similar organizational roles.
+It is designed to teach you to understand the complex interactions and big picture of an ever more globally interdependent world.
+This capability enables graduates to become valuable actors in areas like general management, the management of small and medium-sized enterprises and similar organisational roles.

 Possible job titles are:

-- category manager – external supply operations.
+- Category manager – external supply operations

-Career in research
+Career in Research

 The Master of Science degree opens up the possibility to apply for doctoral studies.
 Quite a few former Master’s students continue to pursue the Doctor of Science degree after completing the Programme.